Intercultural bilingual education: Government

 After the nation states gained independence in Latin America at the beginning of the 19th century, the elites imposed a model of unification based on the Criollo culture and Spanish or Portuguese language as used by the colonial rulers.
 This system reached only the privileged classes and those parts of the mestizo population speaking Spanish or Portuguese.
 The bilingual programs were all developed to be transitional, in order to prepare pupils for unilingual secondary and higher education in the dominant language.
 They contributed to a more widespread use of Spanish as common language.
-These were experimental projects of limited extension and duration, enabled by international aid, such as the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) or the United States Agency for International Development (US-AID).
+These were experimental projects of limited extension and duration, enabled by international aid, such as the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) or the United States Agency for International Development (USAID).

-In the 20th century, governments' attempts to educate the whole population in each country was based on a goal of assimilation, or increasing attempts to offer school education to the whole population had the explicit goal of Hispanicization (castellanización) of the indigenous peoples.
-Spanish was used as a language of instruction for learner groups although few among more isolated indigenous communities understood it.
+In the 20th century, governments' attempts to educate the whole population in each country was based on a goal of assimilation.
+In other words, attempts to expand access to schooling to the whole population had the explicit goal of Hispanicization (castellanización) of indigenous peoples.
+Spanish was used as a language of instruction for learner groups, although few among more isolated indigenous communities understood it.
 Students did not have much success in learning, and there were high rates of class repetition or dropouts.
-The speakers of indigenous languages left school as illiterate and stigmatized as uneducated indios.
+The speakers of indigenous languages left school as illiterate and were stigmatized as uneducated indios.
 The use or even knowledge of an indigenous language became a social disadvantage, so many people stopped speaking these languages, but had sub-standard Spanish.
 Because of such language issues, for instance among indigenous peoples who moved to cities, they became uprooted, belonging fully neither to the indigenous or to the dominant culture.

 Since the 1980s, many countries have passed laws recognizing linguistic and cultural rights.
 In countries such as Argentina, Bolivia, Brazil, Colombia, Ecuador, and Mexico, constitutional reforms were realized that recognized indigenous languages and cultures.
-In most Latin American countries, IBE is under control of the Ministry of Education.
+In most Latin American countries, IBE is under control of the respective country's Ministry of Education.

-In most countries, such bilingual/cultural education does not reach the majority of the indigenous population, who often live outside the major cities, or in more isolated urban communities; in addition, it is applied only in primary education.
+In most countries, bilingual/bicultural education does not reach the majority of the indigenous population, who often live outside the major cities, or in more isolated urban communities; in addition, it is applied only in primary education.
 Bolivia, Colombia, Ecuador, and Mexico have passed laws directing such education of all indigenous speakers, and Paraguay intends for the entire student population to receive bilingual training.

 NGOs

-Many Non-government organizations aided in the development of intercultural bilingual programs throughout Latin America with varying levels of involvement and different motives.
-These included the Summer Institute of Linguistics and the German Agency for Technical Cooperation (GTZ) as well as USAID and the World Bank's PEIA.
+Many non-governmental organizations aided in the development of intercultural bilingual programs throughout Latin America with varying levels of involvement and different motives.
+These included the Summer Institute of Linguistics, the German Agency for Technical Cooperation (GTZ) as well as USAID and the World Bank's PEIA.